 ACQUISITION OF THE SCHOOLHOUSE

 In 2004 the City of Oak Grove came to the Oak Grove Tourism Commission and asked if they might be able to help restore the Oak Grove School, a one room schoolhouse dating back to the late 1800s or early 1900s.
 The building had been donated to the City by William Summerhill a descendant of one of the original trustees of the school.
 The Tourism Commission accepted the deed, relocated the building to the War Memorial Walking Trail and began restoring this important piece of Oak Grove History.
-The building should be complete and open for tours in late 2011.

 HISTORY OF THE SCHOOLHOUSE